 - Why is the traffic in the monitoring information different from that in the log?

-- How to calculate the traffic hit rate?
+- How do I calculate the traffic hit rate?

-- How to fix the problem with low traffic hit rate?
+- How do I fix the low traffic hit rate issue?

 - Do status code statistics include all the status codes?